BishopAccountability.org

 Crystal Village

-Accused in a 1989 civil suit of having sexually abused a 12 year old St. Raphael's altar boy, who was also a student at the parish school, in 1973 and 1974.
-(United Press International
+Kapoun was accused in a 1989 civil suit of having sexually abused a 12-year-old St. Raphael's altar boy, who was also a student at the parish school, in 1973 and 1974.

-Accused in a 1995 lawsuit of sexually abusing a boy in 1973.
-The boy's father had died, and Kapoun stepped in as a "father figure".
-A parishioner is said to have reported the abuse to Bishop Roach, and that nothing was done.
-(Star Tribune
+In a 1995 lawsuit Kapoun was accused of sexually abusing a boy in 1973.
+The boy's father had died, and Kapoun is said to have stepped in as a "father figure".
+A parishioner is said to have reported the accusations to Bishop Roach, whose response was "Well, it might be true, and then again maybe it

 MN